spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 ### Service

-The Service application layer is multipurpose library that can be used across various application layers, such as Yves, Client, Glue, or Zed.
+The Service application layer is a multipurpose library that's used across various application layers, such as Yves, Client, Glue, or Zed.

 A service primarily consists of reusable lightweight stateless business logic components.
 Due to its deployment across all applications, a service is constrained to accessing data providers that are available universally.
 For example, the backend database is not accessible from Storefront applications by default.